 ULAE increase with Inflation draw plus any user defined adjustment.

-Capital market assumptions (risk, return, yield, duration and correlation) for individual asset classes and for inflation are made by Peer Analytics based on a combination of Capital Market Theory, historical relationships across asset classes, and current market conditions.
-Our capital market assumptions are intended to be tactically neutral and conservative.
+Capital market assumptions (risk, return, yield, duration and correlations) for individual asset classes and for inflation may be supplied by the client, third party advisors, or by Peer Analytics.
+Peer Analytics assumptions are based on a combination of Capital Market Theory, historical relationships across asset classes, and current market conditions.
+Our capital market assumptions are intended to be both tactically neutral and conservative.
 We typically model one or two alternative sets of capital market assumptions to depict the sensitivity of results to assumptions.
-These may be supplied by the client, third party advisors, or by Peer Analytics.

 Liability assumptions for premium growth, loss ratios, reserve payout patterns and reinsurance strategy by line of business are made either by Peer Analytics based on review of historical statutory data or in conjunction with the client actuary.
 Further details are here.

-Risk/reward relationships for a range of potential asset mixes are defined beginning with the client’s current asset mix as well as alternative more diversified asset mixes.
+Risk/reward relationships for a range of potential asset mixes are considered beginning with the client’s current asset mix as well as a range of alternative asset mixes.

-Finally, we include a DFA analysis of client peer companies (DFA Peer Risk analysis) to describe client’s asset, liability and income/balance sheet risk relative to those same risk positions of individual peer companies.
+Finally, we include a DFA/ALM Peer Company Risk Analysis (the same stochastic analysis of individual peer companies) to describe the client’s asset, liability and surplus, net income, and Risk Based Capital risk trade-offs in context with those same risk positions of individual peer companies.